Leptopelis susanae: Description

 Adult males measure 32–37 mm and adult females 48–53 mm in snout–vent length.
 The habitus is relatively stocky.
 The snout is short, broadly rounded or truncated in profile.
-The eyes conspicuously large and protruding.
+The eyes are conspicuously large and protruding.
 The tympanum is round and fairly conspicuous.
 Digital discs are of moderate size.
 The webbing between the toes and the two outermost fingers is moderate.
 The dorsum varies from pale grey or brown to brick red or pale to bright yellowish green.
 There are darker golden or grey-brown to blackish markings that usually form a pattern consisting of a mid-dorsal stripe (often bifurcating anteriorly) connected to the interorbital bar, as well as a pair of shorter dorsolateral stripes or blotches.
 A brown or blackish canthal stripe runs at least to the shoulder region, after which it typically breaks up into a series of large, irregular blotches.
 The venter is white with faint mottling.

 The male advertisement call is a quiet "click" that may be accompanied by a low scream or creaking sound.